ptimoner/QGIS-Documentation/docs/training_manual/qgis_plugins/fetching_plugins.rst

    .. figure:: img/plugin_details.png
       :align: center

 #.
-Install the one(s) you are interested in by clicking the :guilabel:`Install
+Instale o/os complemento(s) que interessa você clicando no botão
-   Plugin` button below the plugin information panel.
+   :guilabel:`Install Plugin` abaixo do painel de informação.

 .. note:: if the plugin has some error it will be listed in the :guilabel:`Invalid` tab.
 You can then contact the plugin owner to fix the problem.